what to pack for shanghai

 Below is a sample women’s clothing list.
 (All items link to Amazon.com for your convenience).

 The best women’s clothing is going to be something a little more on the modest side with material that is breathable and light.
 It can get very warm in Shanghai, and it is always very humid, so it is important to make sure that you are well-ventilated.
-In the winter it can get below freezing and so if you are visiting during those months make sure to bring a jacket as well.
-Shanghai is monochrome and neutral-colored city when it comes to clothing, with a lot of streetwear and dark color schemes as the primary choice for most residents.
+In the winter, it can get below freezing, and so if you are visiting during those months, make sure to bring a jacket as well.
+Shanghai is a monochrome and neutral-colored city when it comes to clothing, with a lot of streetwear and dark color schemes as the primary choice for most residents.

 What Should MEN Wear in Shanghai? – (Click to expand)